-As pupils progress into S5 and S6 it is anticipated that young people will study five subjects (in S5) and between four or five subjects in S6 depending on the complexity and level of the courses being studied.
+As pupils progress into S5 and S6 it is anticipated that young people will study five subjects (in S5) and between four or five subjects in S6.
 The aim is to provide progression routes for all young people from S4 and it is anticipated that young people will choose to build on subjects studied the previous session.